 When you have duck feet, you’re also prone to low back pain, hip pain and foot pain because these parts are all functioning with a mechanical misalignment.

-What Causes Duck Feet?
+What Causes Duck Footed Posture?

 No alignment issue exists in isolation since the inner mechanics of your body are all connected.